-COMMUNITY DEVELOPMENT - RURAL LANDS POLICIES
+LAND USE - RURAL LANDS CLASSIFICATION

-- Policy 1: The conversion of lands adjacent to forest land which are "built upon or irrevocably committed" to a higher density by rezoning shall be encouraged at Plan updates if it is determined that more land is needed for housing than was anticipated at the time of adoption of the Northeast Plan, and public facilities are adequate to serve higher densities.
-Conversion of these lands to higher densities should occur before conversion of resource lands (EFU, Forest) to housing. - Policy 2: New commercial zones shall only be considered if of a neighborhood type or if concentrated in and adjacent to existing, well-established business areas, in order to increase the patronage and vitality of these areas and to avoid undue dispersal of new commercial activities. - Policy 3: When considering new commercial buildings or when existing commercial uses are considering expansion, the following standards shall be required in addition to those policies addressed in the Transportation Section: - a.
-Adequate off-street parking shall be provided. - b.
-A buffer or landscape planting area shall be provided when abutting residential zones. - c.
-Signs shall be limited.
+Policy A: The conversion of lands adjacent to forest land which are "built upon or irrevocably committed" to a higher density by rezoning shall be encouraged at Plan updates if it is determined that more land is needed for housing than was anticipated at the time of adoption of the Northeast Plan, and public facilities are adequate to serve higher densities.
+Conversion of these lands to higher densities should occur before conversion of resource lands (EFU, Forest) to housing.